lisadmello/Inference-using-Resolution-in-a-KB/README.md

 # Inference-using-Resolution-in-a-KB
-This Java project can be used to infer whether a given statement is true or false based on the sentences present in the KB This project is in progress...60% complete
+This Java project can be used to infer whether a given statement is true or false based on the sentences present in the KB.This project is in progress...60% complete